khaled-benahmed/Prosit_java/README.md

 ## Zoo and Animal Classes (Continued)

-### Instruction 14
+### Instruction 17

-Modify the "nbrCages" attribute in the "Zoo" class by making it a constant.
-Remember that a zoo can contain a maximum of 25 animals.
-Make the necessary changes in the constructor to accommodate this constant.
+Your manager suggests modifying the "addAnimal" method to include the previously created "isZooFull()" method.

-### Instruction 15
+### Instruction 18

-Create the method "boolean isZooFull()" in the "Zoo" class.
-This method checks if the zoo is full based on the number of animals and the number of cages.
+To protect the various characteristics of the created objects, your superior asks you to restrict access to the attributes of the "Animal" and "Zoo" classes, taking the following points into consideration:

+- An animal cannot have a negative age.
+- The name of a zoo must not be empty.

+Fix these errors to ensure data integrity.

-### Instruction 16
+### Instruction 19

-Create a method "Zoo compareZoo(Zoo z1, Zoo z2)" in the "Zoo" class.
-This method takes two objects of type "Zoo" as parameters and returns the zoo with the most animals.
+To organize your code, your manager requests that you use the packages "tn.esprit.gestionzoo.main" and "tn.esprit.gestionzoo.entities" for your classes.

-These additional instructions will further enhance the functionality of your zoo management system.
-Please document these changes and additions in your GitHub repository's README.
+These instructions will further refine your project and ensure code quality.
+Be sure to update your GitHub repository's README with these changes and any additional documentation required.